 - Regularly change HVAC system filters: Dirty HVAC system filters can lead to the spreading of dust through the ductwork.
 Changing the filter on a monthly basis will help to keep clean, dust-free air circulating throughout your home, while also allowing your system to work more efficiently – which can lower your energy bills.

-- Use doormats: Dust is often tracked inside the home whenever someone enters.
-Investing in exterior doormats – and instructing everyone in your family to thoroughly wipe their feet prior to entering – can cut down on dust tracking.
-If you have a “mud-room,” this is a great place to have your family and guests enter and take of their shoes.
-That way, you keep dust from spreading to the rest of the house, and you can focus your cleaning efforts more on that room and less on the whole house.
+- Use doormats: Dust is frequently brought inside when people enter the home.
+To reduce dust tracking, invest in doormats and teach your family to thoroughly wipe their feet before entering.
+If you have a “mud-room,” it’s an excellent area for family and guests to enter and remove their shoes.
+Preventing dust from spreading to the rest of the house.

 - Keep doors and windows closed: Most of us enjoy a refreshing breeze filtering through our homes, but the incoming air can also transport dust inside in the form of various pollutants.
 Door and window screens keep most bugs out, but they still permit the flow of pollutants into your home.
 If dust is a major concern in your home, your best bet is to keep your doors and windows closed as much as possible, particularly on windy days.

 - Ramp up your housekeeping efforts: Frequent, thorough housecleaning will go a long way toward minimizing dust.
 Effective dust-prevention cleaning practices include mopping floors with a damp mop (the moisture will trap dust), dusting upholstery and blinds, washing pillows, removing clutter such as newspapers and magazines, and vacuuming a minimum of once a week – including under the beds.
 Vacuums are now available with high-efficiency particulate air (HEPA) filters that can trap the most minute dust particles.